Meme1079/NoteSkin-Selector-Remaster/README.md

 ## About
 This is a completely remastered one of my old mods "NoteSkin Selector", created in 2022.
 This mod heavily improves and enhances everything from the old mod.
 It includes a new friendlier GUI layout for selecting skins more easily, a better optimized and organized code.
 And basically, a more improved version of the current built-in noteskin system in the engine, because that one sucks ass ngl.

+NoteSkin Selector Remastered © 2022 by Meme1079 is licensed under CC BY-NC-SA 4.0

 ## Installation Requirements
 1. Computer
      - Windows, MacOS, and Linux are only supported when playing this mod.